-Administrative requirements

-School Governance

-Education Program & Curriculum

-Principal Selection and Retention
+Administrative requirements School Governance Education Program & Curriculum Principal Selection and Retention

-Board Policies: to include, but not be limited to

-Discipline/Code of Conduct
+Board Policies: to include, but not be limited to, Discipline/Code of Conduct

-- 10. Labor Management collaboration shall be a required section of the School Comprehensive Education Plan (SCEP). - 11.
-A Joint RCSD/RTA Committee shall make recommendations to improve connection to District/Community services and agencies and regarding other pertinent elements of the program. - 12.
-During school year 2011-12, the Living Contract Committee may negotiate a condensed salary schedule.
-It shall meet and mutually approve a new wage schedule for school year 2012-13 (see also 46.3a.(7) (c). - 13.
-The parties agree that it is important to improve access to libraries during the summer months for District students.
-As such, the parties agree that the District and Association shall jointly explore funding and/or obtain support through existing resources for personnel to staff a mutually agreed upon number of school libraries during summer months. - 14.
-The parties agree to continue to meet during the 2011-2012 school year to discuss collaborative ways to reduce the district's structural deficit long term.
+10. Labor Management collaboration shall be a required section of the School Comprehensive Education Plan (SCEP).

+11. A Joint RCSD/RTA Committee shall make recommendations to improve connection to District/Community services and agencies and regarding other pertinent elements of the program.

+12. The parties agree that it is important to improve access to libraries during the summer months for District students.
+As such, the parties agree that the District and Association shall jointly explore funding and/or obtain support through existing resources for personnel to staff a mutually agreed upon number of school libraries during summer months.

+13. The parties agree to continue to meet to discuss collaborative ways to reduce the district's structural deficit long term.